The Schwartz Center

 - Ability to start or mantain medications for opioid use disorder.

 - Transportation to required activities (e.g. court or medical appointments)

 Our residential program provides treatment in a non-judgmental environment free of distractions from everyday life.
 Group activities provide education on the disease of addiction and the development of coping and daily living skills needed to live without using drugs and alcohol.
 Daily schedules and routines develop healthy habits necessary to be successful when individuals return to their community.

 After Residential Treatment

 New Vista encourages treatment after completing the program.
 This is extremely helpful to individuals adjusting to being back in the community.
 Research shows having strong sober supports and treatment improve the chances of maintaining recovery.
-For example, those receiving opioid addiction treatment, narcotic addiction treatment, and pregnancy addiction treatment all face different obstacles but can benefit from some of the same courses of action.
+For example, those receiving opioid addiction treatment, stimulant addiction treatment, and treatment for addiction in pregnancy all face different obstacles but can benefit from some of the same courses of action.
 New Vista offers these treatment programs:

 Intensive Outpatient Services (IOP) comprised of 18 group sessions over a six-week period in an outpatient setting which continues to support each individual with skill-building, relapse prevention and coping strategies for everyday stress triggers.
 Employment resources and case management services are also offered.